Education Admin, Fndns & Psych (EDUA)

 Equiv To: EDUA 5501

 An examination of the role and functions of the counsellor in the elementary school.
-Not to be held with EDUA 5511.
+May not be held with EDUA 5511.

 PR/CR: A minimum grade of C is required unless otherwise indicated.